defi-wonderland/canon-guard-ui/README.md

-# 💻 Web3 Vite Boilerplate
+# 🏦 Canon Guard

-This is a boilerplate project for building web applications using Vite and React, with a focus on web3 technologies.
+This is a web application for managing Canon Guards, built using Vite and React with a focus on web3 technologies.
 It integrates several powerful libraries and tools to streamline development.

 ## Features